 Psychology and Human Resources (HR)

-Career advisors, counseling and industrial psychologists, and HR professionals are just as in-demand worldwide as they are in Canada.
+Career advisors, counselling and industrial psychologists, and HR professionals are just as in-demand worldwide as they are in Canada.

 Architecture